Heavy Metals: Why It's Important to Switch to Safer Color Cosmetics

 You've heard of parabens in your facial cleanser and phthalates in your moisturizer, but what about your bronzer and lipsticks?
 While more and more safer brands are popping up in the skincare space, the toxicity of color cosmetics is not widely talked about.
 The important thing to stay away from here is heavy metals.

-- Speaking specifically to lipstick: many sources say women eat seven pounds of lipstick in a decade.
+Speaking specifically to lipstick: many sources say women eat seven or more pounds of lipstick in a decade.
 Not only do we eat it, but we ingest it as it is sitting on our lips.
+THIS is a great article discussing this topic.

 Easy Summer Tutorial